SAP-samples/teched2023-AD164/README.md

 Additionaly, we have a short optional HandsOn exercise to enrich our existing fiori preview and hence our app utilizing ratings from the underlying Agency data model.
 We also have demos showcasing -
 1. Behaviour Implementations - Managed, Managed with Additional Save and Unmanaged
+2. Use ABAP Repository Object Generator in ADT to quickly generate RAP artefacts
-2. Ways to consume existing WRICEF Objects in new ABAP Cloud
+3. Ways to consume existing WRICEF Objects in new ABAP Cloud

 ### Business Scenario